On two-sided skew braces: Preliminaries

-Recall that for any ring $R$ the operation $a\circ b=a+b+ab$ makes $(R,\circ)$ into a monoid. $R$ is a \textit{Jacobson radical ring} if $(R,\circ)$ is a group.
+Recall that for any ring $R$ the operation $a\circ b=a+b+ab$ makes $(R,\circ)$ into a monoid.
+If $R$ is a group, then $R$ is called a \emph{Jacobson radical ring}.
 Equivalently, these are the rings that coincide with their own Jacobson radical.
-If $R$ is a Jacobson radical ring then $(R,+,\circ)$ is a two-sided brace and moreover every two-sided brace $(A,+,\circ)$ yields a Jacobson radical ring where the ring multiplication is given by $*$ \cite{Rump2007}.
+If $R$ is a Jacobson radical ring then $(R,+,\circ)$ is a two-sided brace and moreover every two-sided brace $(A,+,\circ)$ yields a Jacobson radical ring where the ring multiplication is given by $*$ \cite{Rum07}.
 This follows partially from the following straightforward lemma. \begin{lemma} Let $A$ be a skew left brace.
 Then for all $a,b,c\in A$, the following equalities hold: